greentfrapp/attention-primer/1_counting-letters/README.md

 ### Output / Labels

 Similar to the input, the output predictions consists of sequences of one-hot embeddings ie. we represent the counts as one-hot vectors.

 The shape of the predictions is determined by the input parameters.
 First, the length of the prediction corresponds to the `vocab_size`.
 Next the dimension of each step in a predicted sequence corresponds to `max_len + 1`.

+Hence the output/labels tensor should have a shape of `(batchsize, vocab_size, max_len + 1)`.

 *It is `max_len + 1` because the minimum count is 0 and the maximum count is `max_len`.
 So there are `max_len + 1` possible answers.*